NickyCheese/Discogs-Wantlist-Importer/README.md

 # Discogs-Wantlist-Importer
 Python script to import Discogs Wantlists from a delimitered file (like the Discogs Wantlist exported file)

+I am a self-taught Python scripter, so this script may not be memory efficient, as fast as possible, and generally 'Pythonic'!
+Hopefully it is easy for others to read and understand what's going on :-)

 I wrote this script to take an exported Discogs Wantlist file (edited it) and the import (adds releases) into a different user's Wantlist

 Needs Python 3.x installed